Miguel Cabrera Preview, Player Props: Tigers vs. Yankees

 - Cabrera is hitting .258 with 16 doubles, three home runs and 26 walks.

-- Looking at the 82 games he has played this season, he's hit a long ball in three of them (3.7%), and in 1% of his trips to the dish.
+- He has hit a long ball in 3.7% of his games in 2023, and 1% of his trips to the plate.

-- Cabrera has driven in a run in 20 games this season (24.4%), including six games with more than one RBI (7.3%).
+- Cabrera has had an RBI in 20 games this year (24.4%), including six multi-RBI outings (7.3%).
 He has also driven in three or more of his team's runs in two contests.

 - He has scored in 17 games this year (20.7%), but has had no multi-run games.